ishakarki/MyCloset/README.md

 On Linux, check the location of your htdocs.
 It should be in opt/lampp, make sure your MyClass project is save in the htdocs folder.
 To run the project, please have XAMPP started and running in the background (APACHE and MySQL started).

 To see the project in your browser, access your local host port for XAMPP / the foldername (in our case it will be localhost/MyCloset).
-Note the if you have a different port in your XAMPP you must include that port in the following manner (localhost:portnumber/MyCloset)
+Note the if you have a different port in your XAMPP (check in the XAMPP Control Panel for the port listed for the Apachen file) you must include that port in the following manner (localhost:portnumber/MyCloset)

 To start XAMPP: Look for the XAMPP Control Panel on your computer and open it, and start Module Apache and Module MySQL